temoki/gql_cache_lens/README.md

 # gql_cache_lens
-A Flutter DevTools Extension for inspecting GraphQL cache
+A Flutter [DevTools extension](https://pub.dev/packages/devtools_extensions) for inspecting GraphQL cache

 ## Features
+This package adds a new tool to Flutter's DevTools, utilizing the [devtools_extensions](https://pub.dev/packages/devtools_extensions) framework.
+With this tool, you can:

-- View the entire GraphQL cache
+- View a list of data stored in the GraphQL cache store
+  - The data list is categorized into three tabs: Cache, Query, and Mutation
-- Inspect individual cache entries
+- Inspect the details of each cache entry

 ## Supported GraphQL Packages
 Currently, `gql_cache_lens` supports the following GraphQL packages: